danielebart/discovery-one/README.md

 ```

-This has the pleasant effect that you can handle your navigation logic outside of the Activity/Fragment context.
-For instance, you could navigate to a new Route in a `Presenter`/`ViewModel` or in your use cases without worrying about the Android Context.
+This has the pleasant effect that you can handle your navigation logic outside of the Activity/Fragment context (see below for more info, be aware that if used wrongly it may produce unwanted leaks).
+For instance, you could navigate to a new Route in a `Presenter` or in your use cases without worrying about the Android Context.
+**Important, since the internal implementation stores a reference to the activity you MUST NOT pass the Navigator instance to a ViewModel or to any object which lives longer then the Fragment/Activity**:
 For instance:

 ```